vpassanisi/powerspike-todo/README.md

 ### About

 This Todo List was made with [Vue 3 CLI](https://cli.vuejs.org/), [TypeScript](https://www.typescriptlang.org/), and [Tailwindcss 2](https://tailwindcss.com/).
 I chose to use Tailwindcss simply because it lets me write css faster.
-There are no pre made components, it just build a style sheet for you so that you can put together the classes that you want.
+There are no pre-made components, it just builds a style sheet for you so that you can put together the classes that you want.
 I could easily build this app without it.
 I love Vue and it has great TypeScript support so it was a natural choice.

 This is a Vue 3 + Vuex 4 app.
-Vue 3 is still very new, however it works very well and has only a few breaking changes over Vue 2.
+Vue 3 is still very new, however it works very well and has only a few breaking changes over version 2.
 There is a new version of the vue dev tools that is required to work with version 3.0+.
 At the time of writing, the new vue dev tools does not support vuex, but for a simple app like this it wasn't a big problem.

 ### Features